 EU humanitarian aid to South Sudanese refugees provides shelter and access to safe water and sanitation facilities.
 Creating a protective environment for the most vulnerable refugees, such as unaccompanied minors and people with disabilities, is a priority.
 The EU funds food assistance, including e-vouchers that refugees can exchange for fresh food at markets.
 EU funding also supports the detection and treatment of acutely malnourished children and mothers.
 Education in emergencies is another priority, providing primary education to refugee children.

 In response to the recent influx of Eritreans, the EU has scaled up its support to humanitarian organisations providing shelter and basic assistance to new arrivals.

-After heavy floods and landslides in May 2018, which affected more than 320 000 people in the Somali region, the European Commission allocated €2 million to provide emergency shelter, clean drinking water and essential items such as mosquito nets and blankets.
+After heavy floods and landslides in May 2018, which affected more than 320 000 people in the country’s Somali region in the eastern part of the country, the European Union allocated €2 million to provide emergency shelter, clean drinking water, and essential items such as mosquito nets and blankets.